 o Look for cracked siding, peeling paint, gaps in caulking

-o Reseal windows if necessary to prevent summer humidity and pests.
+o Reseal windows if necessary to reduce summer humidity and pests.

 o Replace draft strips that are dried or cracked.